 Migraines can occur as a result of hormonal imbalance.
 Many women, for instance, have migraines before or during their menstrual cycle.

-Long-term stress and poor sleeping pattern may make you tired and inflamed.
+Long-term stress and poor sleeping patterns may make you tired and inflamed.
 They may result in migraines and headaches.

 Often, food sensitivity causes chronic inflammation, which triggers migraines in many people.
 Typical food triggers include dairy and poultry products, additives, caffeine, etc.